Amaretto Ricotta Cheesecake

 - 1/2 cup sliced almonds, toasted

-- Line a strainer or colander with four layers of cheesecloth or one coffee filter; place over a bowl.
+- Line a strainer or colander with 4 layers of cheesecloth or 1 coffee filter; place over a bowl.
 Place ricotta in prepared strainer; cover ricotta with sides of cheesecloth.
 Refrigerate at least 8 hours or overnight.
 Remove ricotta from cheesecloth; discard liquid in bowl.

 - Preheat oven to 350°.
 In a small bowl, mix cornstarch and amaretto.
 In a large bowl, beat cream cheese, sugar, sour cream and drained ricotta until smooth.
 Beat in amaretto mixture.
 Add eggs; beat on low speed just until blended.